kube-burner/kube-burner/docs/reference/configuration.md

 | `waitWhenFinished` | Wait for all pods to be running when all jobs are completed                                             | Boolean        | false      |

 !!! note
-    The precedence order to wait on resources is Global.waitWhenFinished > Jod.waitWhenFinished > Job.podWait
+    The precedence order to wait on resources is Global.waitWhenFinished > Job.waitWhenFinished > Job.podWait

 kube-burner connects k8s clusters using the following methods in this order: